The current anti-smoking campaign is

 possible, at least up to a certain point and within certain limits."

 (Propaganda, 2005 ed., p.
 71.)
-He called this scientific technique of

-opinion-molding the "engineering of consent."
+of opinion-molding the "engineering of consent."

 In the 1920s, working for the American Tobacco Company, he